salvatejero/cordova-liferay-plugin/README.md

 This plugin requires Liferay SDK.

 - Add Liferay SDK to your project: [Liferay SDK dev site](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/mobile "Liferay SDK dev site").

+- In iOS, if you use pods, you must install first all plugins that you will use in the project because then it isn't possible to include.

 ### Quick Example